preactjs/preact-www/content/en/blog/preact-11-release.md

 ### Requirements

-1. Your designs should be full-page views of the Preact website, including the homepage, a documentation page, and any other pages you feel are relevant.
-Feel free to change any copy and content as you see fit.
-These should be desktop & mobile views.
+1. Your designs should be full-page interactive views of the Preact website, including the home page, a documentation page, and any other pages you feel are relevant.
+The copy on the home page is up to you -- write about what makes Preact special to you, and what you think others should know about it.
+For any docs pages, feel free to copy existing text as it will likely stay the same.
+These designs should be both desktop & mobile views.
-2. Our branding will remain the same, so please keep the Preact logo and color palette in mind for your designs.
+2. Our branding (logo & primary color) will remain the same so please keep them in mind and integrate them into your designs.
 You can find our logos [here](https://preactjs.com/branding) and most of our brand hex colors [here](https://github.com/preactjs/preact-www/blob/master/src/style/variables.css).
-3. You should submit your designs as <TBD> to <TBD>.
-Please include your name/handle and make sure the designs will be accessible to the team in high fidelity.
-4. The deadline for submissions is <TBD>.
-We'll review all submissions and announce the winners shortly after.
-5. Make sure you provide a way for us to contact you if your submission is selected as a winner.
-Email addresses or Twitter/Bluesky accounts are good options.
+Besides the Preact purple, other colors are completely up to you.
+3. Your designs should be web-hosted.
+We unfortunately won't be able to download and/or run projects locally so please make sure your work is accessible via a public URL.
+Figma, CodePen, and GitHub Pages are all good options for hosting your designs.

 ### Rules

 1. Single submission per person.
 Pick your best idea to send us.
-2. Please no AI.
+2. Please refrain from using AI.
 We're looking to celebrate human creativity and design.
-3. As with any site, make sure your designs are accessible and inclusive.
-For static designs, this mainly means carefully considering color contrast and font sizes.
+3. As with any site, please make sure your designs are accessible and inclusive.
+Keep color contrast, font sizes, and navigation in mind especially.
+4. The deadline for submissions is <TBD>.
+We'll review all submissions and announce the winners shortly after.

+### Submission

+To submit your design, please submit [this form](<TBD>, gonna be a Google Form).
+We'll need a few pieces of information from you:

+- Your name/handle
+- Where you'd like us to contact you (email, Twitter, Bluesky)
+- Your email or user name on the platform
+- Your submission URLs

+We look forward to seeing your work and celebrating the release of Preact 11!